KatherineMichel/portfolio/doc/los-angeles-2023.md

 ### Santa Monica and Venice Beaches

+![](los-angeles-2023-images/i-am-one-block-away.png)
 Perhaps because I have spent most of my life in a landlocked state, when I arrive in a city on the coast, I can't wait to get to the ocean.

-![](los-angeles-2023-images/i-am-one-block-away.png)
-Placeholder

 On my first full day in Los Angeles, I walked from Santa Monica Pier to Venice Beach Pier via the boardwalk, then back to Santa Monica Pier via the ocean.